-HACCP: Hazard Analysis Critical Control Point
+HACCP : Hazard Analysis Critical Control Point

-Management and improvement are enabled by the quality management (ISO 9001) and food safety (ISO 2200) systems in place in French units and in a number of African units.
+Management and improvement are enabled by the quality management (ISO 9001) within the production units.

 Servair is implementing a unit monitoring plan that includes internal as well as independent third party audits; resulting in an audit report and accreditation or certification depending on the given standards.